kymb0/kymb0.github.io/_posts/2023-01-21-IAM-attacking-AWS.md

 ![ssrf_loot](/assets/images/AWS_1/SSRF_LOOT.JPG)

-We store these secrets in our envrinment variables for our terminal session and succesfully make a call to AWS:
+We store these secrets in our environment variables for our terminal session and successfully make a call to AWS:

 ![stolen_key_auth_success](/assets/images/AWS_1/stolen_key_auth_success.jpg)

 Unfortunately from here however, we discover the account does not have IAM list privileges after trying to list policies.
 I even tried to enumerate with an AWS exploit tool called [PACU](https://github.com/RhinoSecurityLabs/pacu) to see if I was missing anything, it was however a dead-end on the IAM front.
-When this happened I said "IAM dissapointed"
+When this happened I said "IAM disappointed"

 ![dissapointed](/assets/images/AWS_1/dissapointed.gif)
 ![list_policy_fail](/assets/images/AWS_1/list_policy_fail.jpg)